WHAT’S IN THIS REVIEW?

 As Free VPN providers go, Hotspot Shield is far from the worst you’ll find.
 Of course, they also have a Premium version which they’d prefer you’d use, so they place various limits on the unpaid software.
 Most notably, speeds are reduced, and the data limit is paltry.

-Nonetheless, we’ll delve into just what the popular free tier has to offer, as well as looking at the premium service, and whether it’s worth the asking price.
+Nonetheless, we’ll delve into just what the popular free tier has to offer, as well as look at the premium service, and whether it’s worth the asking price.

-Hotspot Shield is now owned by a new parent company, (Pango) so have there been any drastic changes over the last 12 months?
+Hotspot Shield is now owned by a new parent company(Aura), so have there been any drastic changes over the last 12 months?
 Have they had an impact on the company, and can the VPN be trusted with your personal data?

 About Hotspot Shield

-Hotspot Shield was originally released back in 2005, with the first client app coming out just a few years later, for both Windows and Mac. iOS and Android support was added in 2011 and 2012, respectively, and they now have an estimated 500m users worldwide, and over 650m downloads.
+Hotspot Shield was originally released back in 2005, with the first client app coming out just a few years later, for both Windows and Mac. iOS and Android support were added in 2011 and 2012 respectively, and they now have an estimated 500m users worldwide, and over 650 million downloads.
 That’s a lot of devices.

 The VPN is one of the original providers, and they now have over 3,200 servers in over 80 countries around the world.
-It’s owned and operated by Pango, who has offices in Ukraine and Russia.
+It was formerly owned and operated by Pango, who has offices in Ukraine and Russia.
 (They used to be known as AnchorFree, but rebranded late in 2019.)

 It’s worth mentioning that in 2017, the Center for Democracy & Technology (CDT) raised concerns regarding the Hotspot Shield Free VPN, citing unfair and deceptive trade practices relating to ‘undisclosed and unclear data sharing and traffic redirection’.

-These ‘tracking libraries’ are used to serve adverts, and were one of many concerns raised by the CDT at the time.
+These ‘tracking libraries’ are used to serve advertisements and were one of many concerns raised by the CDT at the time.